alaudet/raspi-sump/README.md

 GET ME TO THE ACTION - QUICK INSTALL
 ====================================
-Install the pip package manager if not present on you pi at;
+Install the pip package manager (if not present on your pi) at;

 http://pip.readthedocs.org/en/latest/installing.html